How Can I Use Facebook to Market My Business Online for Free? Let Us Count The Ways

 - Start a Facebook group.
 Those posts do very well

 To get more details, read the full article below.

 As a small business owner, you have so much on your plate to begin with, so Facebook changing their algorithms is not another problem you need to have.
 Managing social media accounts and expecting a return of investment (ROI) can be draining alongside filing taxes, cash flow, time management, technology and general marketing.
 Thankfully, Mappdom International has a crash course on how small business owners can master Facebook’s changing algorithm and actually see money come in from it!

 What is an algorithm?

-Facebook’s new algorithm is important for your small business and return on investment because it controls the ordering and presentation of posts.
+Facebook’s new algorithm is important for your small business and returns on investment because it controls the ordering and presentation of posts.
 It views each user as a case study and determines whether or not based on previous engagement if they will engage with the post you produce.
-For example, if you’re a natural makeup company, Facebook won’t show your post to a fifty year old man who’s a die hard football fan who only watches sports news and shares game replays on his timeline.
+For example, if you’re a natural makeup company, Facebook won’t show your post to a fifty-year-old man who’s a die-hard football fan who only watches sports news and shares game replays on his timeline.

 Changes in 2018